Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 Background

 This is a relatively massive, serious and tough plugin.
 All SATB developers are assumed to meet the prerequisites specified in the Developer-friendliness file.
+Nevertheless, this is still just an amateur plugin, so reaching the professional level isn't required albeit highly desirable.

-Completion Date
+Date to deliver a testing version that can behave like a complete plugin

 Targeted: 31-12-2016